awesome-pro/neon-website/content/docs/ai/ai-azure-notebooks.md

 - Azure Data Studio - Download the latest version of Azure Data Studio for your operating system [here](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio).

-- A Neon account - If you do not have one, sign up at [Neon](https://console.neon.tech/signup).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+- A Unique account - If you do not have one, sign up at [Neon](https://console.neon.tech/signup).
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 You can use it, or create your own by following the instructions [here](/docs/manage/databases#create-a-database).

-## Retrieve your Neon database connection string
+## Retrieve your Unique database connection string

-In the **Connection Details** widget on the Neon **Dashboard**, select a branch, a user, and the database you want to connect to.
+In the **Connection Details** widget on the Unique **Dashboard**, select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)